jessb0t/neuroling-resources/index.md

 ### Signal Processing with Mike X. Cohen

 [Cohen](https://mikexcohen.com/) is the master of time-series data analysis.
-He has multiple books and Udemy courses, as well as a plethora of freely-available tutorials on YouTube (with accompanying code available on GitHub!)
+He has multiple books and Udemy courses, as well as a plethora of freely-available tutorials on YouTube (with accompanying code available on GitHub!).

 [YouTube](https://www.youtube.com/@mikexcohen1) –– [GitHub](https://github.com/mikexcohen)